Bloomberg News Killed Investigation, Fired Reporter, Then Sought To Silence His Wife

 "They assumed that because I was the wife of their employee, I was the wife," the author and journalist Leta Hong Fincher tells NPR.
 "I was just an appendage of their employee.
 I was not a human being."

-Fincher is married to the journalist Mike Forsythe, a former Beijing correspondent for Bloomberg News, who now works at The New York Times.
-In 2012, Forsythe was part of a Bloomberg team that did an award-winning investigation into the accumulation of wealth by China's ruling classes.
+Fincher is married to the journalist Mike Forsythe, a former Beijing correspondent for Bloomberg News who now works at The New York Times.
+In 2012, Forsythe was part of a Bloomberg team behind an award-winning investigation into the accumulation of wealth by China's ruling classes.

 The Chinese ambassador warned Bloomberg executives against publishing the investigation.
 But Bloomberg News published the story anyway.
 Afterward, Forsythe received what he and Fincher considered death threats relayed through other journalists.
 He and Fincher moved their family to Hong Kong, believing it to be safer.

-Even so the reporting team pursued the next chapter, focusing on ties of Chinese leaders to the country's richest man, Wang Jianlin.
+Even so, the reporting team pursued the next chapter, focusing on Chinese leaders' ties to the country's richest man, Wang Jianlin.
 Among those in the reporters' sights: the family of new Chinese President Xi Jinping.
 The story gained steam throughout 2013.

 In emails sent back to Bloomberg's journalists in China seen by Fincher, senior news editors in New York City expressed excitement.